-The best day trips from Split offer a range of exciting experiences, from the best of nature in Croatia to history, culture, and, of course, beaches and islands!
+The best day trips from Split offer a range of exciting experiences, from the best of nature in Croatia to history, culture, and, of course, beautiful beaches and idyllic islands!

 From the beautiful waterfalls of Plitvice Lakes and Krka National Park, to the architecture, history, and culture of towns like Sibenik and Trogir, natural marvels like the Blue Cave, and idyllic islands like Vis and Hvar, you will be spoiled for choice when it comes to day trips from Split.